Sakhaalex/AX-MySQL-Manager/README.md

-AX Watchlist Manager
-A simple desktop application to manage a personal movie watchlist using Python, Tkinter, and MySQL.
+A lightweight, tab-based desktop application to manage records in a MySQL database using Python, Tkinter, and pymysql.
+Designed to be beginner-friendly, generic, and extendable for personal or small-scale data management projects.

 Overview

-This project provides a clean GUI-based editor for managing movie records stored in a MySQL database.
+This project provides a clean GUI-based interface for managing records stored in a MySQL database.
+It emphasizes:
-It is designed to be generic, extendable, and beginner-friendly.

-The project currently supports:
-• Viewing all movie records
-• Editing a single selected record
-• Filtering records using multiple fields
+Easy data entry and editing via forms

+Filtering and searching without destructive operations

+CSV import/export for batch operations

+Beginner-friendly and extendable code

+While originally designed for a movie watchlist, the structure is generic and can be adapted for other datasets.

+Features

+Editor Tab – View and edit single records in detail

+Filter Tab – Search and filter data by multiple fields

+Insert Tab – Add new records and dynamically manage table fields

+CSV → SQL Tab – Import CSV files into a MySQL table

+SQL → CSV Tab – Export selected data to CSV with optional filters

-• Non-destructive operations (no delete by default)
+Non-destructive operations – No records are deleted by default

-Project Files
+Project Structure
-editor_single.py
-A lightweight editor focused only on updating one record at a time.
-Best used when you want stability and minimal UI complexity.

-manager_master.py
-The main application with a tab-based interface.
-Includes:
-• Editor tab for updating records
+editor_single.py – Lightweight editor for updating individual records

-• Filter tab for searching and sorting data
+manager_master.py – Full tab-based application with all features

+README.md – Project documentation

 Database Requirements

-Database name: Watchlist
-Required table: Movies
+The application works with MySQL databases.
+Minimal required setup:

+Database Name: Any (update in code)

+Table Name: Movies (or any table, as long as columns match)

-Minimum columns:
+Minimum Columns
-• movie_id (PRIMARY KEY)
-• name
-• year
-• rating
-• language
-• industry

-Optional columns (used only if present):
-• actors
-• director

-No errors occur if optional columns are missing.

-How to Run
+Column	Type	Notes
+movie_id	PRIMARY KEY	Unique identifier name	TEXT	Movie or record name year	INT	Optional rating	FLOAT	Optional language	TEXT	Optional industry	TEXT	Optional

+Optional columns such as actors or director are supported but not required.
+The app is designed to ignore missing optional columns gracefully.

+Installation & Setup

+Install Python 3.8+

+Install dependencies:

+pip install pymysql

-Create the MySQL database and Movies table
+Create a MySQL database and table, or use an existing one.

-Update DB credentials in the Python file
+Update database credentials in the Python script (host, user, password, database).

 Run the application:

 python manager_master.py

 Design Philosophy

-• Single database, generic structure
-• Manual control over data
-• Editor-first workflow
-• Filters instead of destructive searches
-• Beginner-readable code
+Generic & Extendable – Designed to adapt to different datasets beyond movies

+Manual Control – Focus on explicit data entry, field management, and editing

+Editor-First Workflow – Prevents accidental data loss, emphasizes safe operations

+Beginner-Friendly – Clean code and UI to understand and extend easily

 Future Extensions

-• Songs / Series tables
-• Checkbox-based filters
-• Column sorting
-• Import from CSV
+Add support for additional tables (songs, series, etc.)

-• Multi-database support
+Multi-database support

+Advanced filtering with checkboxes and dynamic queries

+Column sorting in the GUI

+More robust CSV import/export with field mapping

 License

-Open for personal and educational use.# AX-MySQL-Manager
+Open for personal, educational, or non-commercial use.